jeblad/brain-pytorch/README.md

 1. Download from [Github](https://github.com/jeblad/brain-pytorch) ([zip](https://github.com/jeblad/brain-pytorch/archive/master.zip)) and place the file(s) in a properly named development directory.

-2. Change to the development directory and create the environment
+2. Change to the development directory and create the environment (with `PATH` like `/home/john/.conda/envs/pytorch`)

 ```bash
 conda env create --prefix <PATH> --file conda.yml # possibly with --force